Updated June 1, 2023

 FORMAT (column_name, decimal_points, locale)

-How FORMAT Function works in MySQL?
+How does the FORMAT Function work in MySQL?

 Given below shows how the FORMAT function works in MySQL: